 Prominently featured in the movie, the grand ballroom has been meticulously re-created.
 It is perpetually nighttime, and the opulent chandeliers provide a warm glow.
 A steady "snow" falls over the moonlit mountains as seen in the large picture windows at the rear of the ballroom.Continue to 6 of 9 below.

 Beauty and the Beast Land: Gaston's Tavern

-To help accommodate the many guests who want to soar with Dumbo, Disney World added a second ride platform, thereby doubling the capacity.
+The area that used to host Mickey's Toontown Fair is now known as Storybook Circus.
+Its highlight is Dumbo the Flying Elephant, which may be Disney’s most iconic ride.
+To help accommodate the many guests who want to soar with Dumbo, Disney World added a second ride platform during the expansion, thereby doubling the capacity.
 Also, instead of waiting in a long line in the Florida sun, passengers can now play games inside an air conditioned tent until it is time for their ride.
-They are given a restaurant-style pager to alert them.Continue to 12 of 14 below.
+They are given a restaurant-style pager to alert them.Continue to 8 of 9 below.

+Every few minutes in Storybook Circus, a trainload of circus animals sends blasts of water to the delight of sun-parched visitors.
+The cool-down area is known as Casey Jr. Splash 'N' Soak Station.
+The area also includes Pete's Silly Sideshow.
 Disguised as a circus sideshow, the tent is actually a meet-and-greet area with Goofy, Donald Duck, Minnie Mouse, and Daisy Duck.
-Families can get one-on-one time with the Disney characters and have their pictures taken.Continue to 14 of 14 below.
+Families can get one-on-one time with the Disney characters and have their pictures taken.Continue to 9 of 9 below.